trizen/raku-rosettacode/programming_tasks/E/Equilibrium_index.md

 ```

-The <tt>.classify</tt> method creates a hash, with its code block's return value as key.
+The `.classify` method creates a hash, with its code block's return value as key.
 Each hash value is an Array of all the inputs that returned that key.

-We could have used <tt>.pairs</tt> instead of <tt>.keys</tt> to save the cost of <tt>\@list</tt> lookups, but that would change each <tt>%h</tt> value to an Array of Pairs, which would complicate the return line.
+We could have used `.pairs` instead of `.keys` to save the cost of `@list` lookups, but that would change each `%h` value to an Array of Pairs, which would complicate the return line.